Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs: Fully discrete SPDE approximation

 An induction shows that $X_{h,\tau}^n\in L^p(\Omega;H)$ for all $h,\tau\in(0,1)$, $n\in\{1,\dots,N_\tau\}$, $p\in[2,\infty)$ and by a classical Gronwall argument one obtains for all $p \ge 2$ and $0\leq r < \beta$ the existence of a constant~$D_{p,r}$ such that

-We omit the details and refer to \cite[Proposition 3.16]{AnderssonKruseLarsson} for a proof of a similar stability result.
-Apart from this, we use the following lemma in our weak convergence result. \begin{lemma} Let $K \in \cL(H)$ and $r < \beta$.
-Then there exists a constant $C>0$ such that for all $n \in \{1, \ldots,N_\tau\}$
+We omit the details and refer to \cite[Proposition~3.16]{AnderssonKruseLarsson} for a proof of a similar stability result.
+Apart from this, we use the following lemma in our weak convergence proof. \begin{lemma} Let $K \in \cL(H)$.
+For all $\theta < \beta$, there exists a constant $C>0$ such that for all $n \in \{1, \ldots,N_\tau\}$ and $h \in (0,1]$